enze-chen/mi-book-2021/_sources/appendix/acknowl.md

 We are grateful for the support from our friends, colleagues, and mentors over the years, whose incredible wisdom and insights into teaching helped refine our own pedagogy.
 Enze thanks Prof. [Michelle Wilkerson](https://gse.berkeley.edu/michelle-h-wilkerson) in the UCB [Graduate School of Education](https://gse.berkeley.edu/) for her motivating comments and suggestions.
-And of course, to all of our former and current students (Alexa, Eddie, Kevin, Luis, Mack, and Megan): thank you for your patience and invaluable feedback as you have challenged and continue to challenge us to always perform at our best.
+And of course, to all of our former and current students (Alexa, Eddie, Kevin, Luis, Mack, and Megan): thank you for your patience and invaluable feedback as you have challenged us to always perform at our best.

 Enze further acknowledges Ph.D. funding through the [NSF Graduate Research Fellowship Program](https://www.nsfgrfp.org/) under Grant No. DGE-1752814.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the [National Science Foundation](https://www.nsf.gov/).